 Supported by Bloomberg Philanthropies and managed by Young Audiences, the Bloomberg Arts Internship (BAI) program places 35 Baltimore City rising seniors in paid internships at local arts and cultural institutions.

-Students participate in a rigorous six-week program, providing crucial college and career readiness preparation through real world workplace experiences and professional development.
+Students participate in a rigorous eight-week program, providing crucial college and career readiness preparation through real world workplace experiences and professional development.
 Baltimore is now the third city to host the program along with New York City and Philadelphia.

 On the blog: Summer Learning